 Fairmont.
 The great city of Fairmont.
 Pearly white walls and blood-soaked floors.
 There were more chains than bricks in that filthy arsehole of a place.
 Sneering, he licked the grease from his lips.
 One day he would go back and rip it apart, brick by pale brick, then set fire to anything that could burn.
 But before that he would gouge out the eyes of every priest he could find, then chop off each of their small, limp cocks and feed them to them.
 He smiled as he recalled the priest yesterday, how nicely his blade had sunk into his soft, lily-white guts.
 He would be a stinking, black carcass now.

 Closing his eyes, he sniffed at the air, almost as though he could smell his burnt flesh, smell all those yet to die: Father Ben, Father Cleaton, Father Grayson, Bishop Canterton….
 He ticked them off in his mind.
 So many.
-Some of their cocks he knew better than their faces.
 One day soon, when we have enough strength.
 But for now I must be content.
 Relax.
 Patience.